 “Michaela wowed our search committee with her enthusiasm and organization and she stood out among an extremely impressive pool of candidates,” said Athletic Director Dan Radakovich.
 “I’m confident the future of Clemson volleyball is in great hands given her passion for recruiting and developing student-athletes, as well as her experience competing and coaching at the highest levels of collegiate volleyball.”

 Prior to her time at Green Bay, Franklin spent four seasons coaching alongside current Iowa head coach Bond Shymansky as an assistant coach at Marquette.
-While there, she served as the team’s recruiting coordinator, trained the outside hitters and was the defense coordinator.
+While at Marquette, she served as the team’s recruiting coordinator, trained the outside hitters and was the defense coordinator.
 The Golden Eagles appeared in back-to-back NCAA Tournaments in 2011 and 2012, and finished second in the Big East Conference in 2012 with a 13-2 record.

 Franklin began her coaching career as an assistant coach at Northern Illinois from 2006-08.

 Franklin played collegiate volleyball at Kansas State from 2002-04, where she helped the Wildcats to a Big 12 Championship and three NCAA Tournament appearances including a berth in the Sweet 16.
-The Lincoln, Neb., native graduated with a bachelor’s degree in family studies and human services in 2005.
+The Lincoln, Nebraska native graduated with a bachelor’s degree in family studies and human services in 2005.

 September 21, 2018